Arbitral tribunal: Appeals

 In some jurisdictions it is also possible to appeal against an award on a point of law, however, such appeals normally require either the permission of the other parties, or the leave of the court.

-Specialised Institutes of Arbitration
+Specialised institutions

 Specialised arbitration organizations have been formed in order to settle disputes in the matter of specialised issues, they work in only a very limited field but are highly specialised in the work they do.
 For this purpose they have made a special rules, procedures and regulations which they follow during the proceedings of arbitration.
 These institutions prove very useful in the cases where a very deep and specialised knowledge is needed in settlement, which in turn can be cost effective and time saving.